Break the Boredom and Make Walking Fun

 Not only is walking one of the lightest and easiest forms of exercise, it also affects your whole body, making walking, in and of itself, an excellent exercise.
 Walking not only boosts your legs and butt, but your lower back and arms as well.
 Because disc golf makes you climb hills and weave in and out of rough terrain, you are getting more of a workout than you realise, and it’s fun!

 Strength Training: It’s no secret that disc golf involves muscle strength.
-Getting your disc to the basket is one thing, but launching your disc from the tee for a forceful putt is another.
+Getting your disc to the basket is one thing, but launching your disc from the tee for a forceful putt with a proper disc golf grip is another..
 Muscles controlling balance, flexibility, and power are commonly used in disc golf, which gives you a pleasant alternative to simply walking.
 For a light activity, disc golf has a lot of extra exercise most wouldn’t expect.

 HOW DISC GOLF WORKS YOUR MIND